open-feature/flagd/test/zero-downtime/README.md

 IMG=your-flagd-image IMG_ZD=your-flagd-image2 make run-zd-test
 ```

-Please be aware, you need to build your two custom images with differetn tags for flagD first.
+Please be aware, you need to build your two custom images with different tags for flagD first.

 To build your images using Docker execute: